Mehmed VI: Death and funeral

-Vahdeddin left Istanbul with £20,000 and died deep in debt.
+Vahdeddin left Istanbul with £20,000 and died penniless, deep in debt.
 Most of the money was gambled away by his former brother-in-law and chief aid Zeki Bey in casinos and other acts of debauchery (Zeki was later discovered to be on Ankara's payroll to report on Vahdeddin's activities).
 A lot was given to swindlers and con-men that the exiled Sultan-Caliph felt obliged to gift.
 Since he was in dire financial straits, he had sold everything he had that could provide money, including some of his medals.
 He owed some 60,000 Italian lire to all the artisans and creditors of San Remo.
 Officers placed a lien on the Sultan's coffin along with all the belongings they found in Villa Mamolya and sealed the door.
 The funeral would be delayed for a month as money was scrounged to pay the creditors.
 Reactions of his death were cold indifference because Turkey and the wider Islamic world believed he was a traitor.
 President Mustafa Kemal, then having dinner with friends in Adana, quipped upon hearing the news: "A very honorable man has died, if he had wanted, he could have taken all the jewels from Topkapı, formed such an army, and returned.

-In the meantime, a Muslim land was sought where the body could be buried -it was out of the question to bury him in Turkey.
+In the meantime, a Muslim land was sought where the body could be buried – it was out of the question to bury him in Turkey.
 It was decided that it would be buried in the courtyard of the Suleymaniyye Mosque Complex in Damascus, commissioned by Mehmed VI's ancestor Suleiman the Magnificent.
-The necessary permission was soon obtained from France -the mandate power of Syria- and Sabiha found money for a burial.
+The necessary permission was soon obtained from France – the mandate power of Syria – and Sabiha found money for a burial.
 The French and Italian governments chose not to hold a state funeral for him, and the French foreign ministry deemed it unnecessary to deploy an honor guard.
 Once the debt was paid off the coffin was taken to a station by a horse-drawn carriage belonging to the Green Cross of Sanremo.
 They tried to erase the cross from the carriage but stains were still visible, and the simple coffin was otherwise unremarkable with no flowers.
 An Italian witness in the train station remarked that the funeral party was unworthy of a king.
 From there the coffin was transported to Trieste by train, the stationmaster placed a black wreath in the coffin's carriage, which was removed for being incompatible with Islamic customs.
 Here, the coffin was loaded onto a ship and transported to Beirut under the supervision of Ömer Faruk.
 Upon arriving in Beirut, Şehzades Selim, Mehmet Orhan, Abdülkerim, and Ömer Nami received the funeral party and noted that the coffin smelled meaning the body was likely not to have been embalmed.
 Selim noted a vast crowd assembled to welcome the party, and many Beirutis shook and kissed his hand and addressed him as "Sultan."